carpentries/instructor-training/_extras/guide.md

     writing out feedback on the same 2x2 grid introduced above.
     Once all the videos have been reviewed, the group rejoins the class;
-    each person puts all the feedback on themseles into the Etherpad.
+    each person puts all the feedback on themselves into the Etherpad.

 In order for this exercise to work well: